Miss Understood No. 9 — Have Some Condom Sense

+Watch the free version of last week's episode of Miss Understood, a new show on RebelNews+ featuring Nat Biase and Kat Krozonouski.

-In Episode No. 9 of Miss Understood, we try to define what a woman is, highlight biological differences between men and women, and question why so many so-called feminists are OK with the current erasure of women in Western society.
+In Episode No. 9 of Miss Understood, we try to define what a woman is, highlighted the biological differences between men and women, and questioned why so many so-called feminists are OK with the current erasure of women in Western society.

-Plus, we discuss the contentious topic of abortion following California's new legislation which would bar women from being investigated for the death of their baby up to seven days after birth.
+Plus, we discuss the contentious topic of abortion following California's new legislation which bars women from being investigated for the death of their baby up to seven days after birth.

 Sign up for Miss Understood email updates